shahsandesh30/Bike_price_prediction_with_scraping/README.md

 # Bike_price_prediction_with_scraping
-Prediction of bike's price by scraping specs from website with BeautifulSoup
+Prediction of bike's price by scraping bike's specs from website with BeautifulSoup